SPITereum/TeleBase/README.md

 - :pushpin: GUI Client
 - :pushpin: Download File by GUI App
 - :pushpin: Delete Functionality (Delete File or Files from Database)
+- :pushpin: Added a Progress Bar for Downloading Files

 ## :closed_book: To Dos